Agilemania

 Ken Beck, a software engineer, and one of the seventeen signatories of the Agile Manifesto created Extreme Programming in 1997 to produce high-quality software and adapt to the evolving customer needs.

-Fast forward to over two decades later, Extreme Programming has organizations thronging to adopt it.
+Fast forward to over two decades later, and Extreme Programming has organizations thronging to adopt it.

 If you’re one among them, here is a detailed guide about Extreme Programming that you might want to read.